ollijri/SMOG/README.md

 <br>

 The easiest and most obvious places to look are within the profile page of any identified social media pages from the results of Google Dorking.

-Once one username has been identified, this can be run through a username checking websites to try to locate further accounts linked to the target.
+Once one username has been identified, this can be run through a 'Username Checking Site' to try to locate further accounts linked to the target.

 | Site | Location | Example |
 | --- | --- | --- |